ToruNiina/Boost.toml/README.md

 If you pass wrong template argument to `toml::get`, `toml::bad_get` (that is derived from `std::exception`) will be thrown.
-Before using `toml::get`, it should be known what type does the value actually have.
+Before using `toml::get`, it should be known what type does the value actually contain.

 ```cpp
 toml::value v(3.14);